 When a POD tries to exceed the resources beyond its specified limit,

-In case of CPU, Kubernetes THROTTLE the CPU so that it does not go beyond the specified limit.
+the CPU so that it does not go beyond the specified limit.
 A container cannot use more CPU resources than its limit.

 In case of memory, a container can use memory resources than its limit.
 So, if a POD tries to consume more memory than its limit, constantly the POD gets terminated (when its reached maximum node resources).